dpolioudakis/tcga-multimodal-survival/README.md

 make train-multimodal
 ```

 Run `make help` to see all available targets.
-Each script also has a corresponding development notebook in `notebooks/`.
+Each script has a corresponding development notebook in `notebooks/`.

 ---